Kvieta1990/Kvieta1990.github.io/_posts/2025-01-17-rmcprofile_dev_env_win.md

    > See the `Run Sample Code to Verify Installation` section on the website for the command to run for terminal (e.g., `powershell`) initialization.

-- To use `make` and also for the purpose of back-compatibility for some plotting routines, we need to install `Cygwin` and set up the `pgplot` library there.
+- To use `make` and also for the purpose of back-compatibility for some plotting routines, we need to install `Cygwin` and set up the `pgplot` library inside the `Cygwin` environment (see the section at the very bottom for details about setting up `pgplot` in `Cygwin`).
 When installing `Cygwin`, the following selections are necessary: `make`, `x11` and `xorg`.
 Later on when installing the `pgplot` library, if some of the `X11` stuff are missing, we can Google what we need to include for `X11` installation according to the error message we got.

 - We will need to install `nvcc` for compiling CUDA codes involved in the `RMCProfile` project.
 As of writing, the offial website for download the installation file is [this](https://developer.nvidia.com/cuda-downloads).
 In case it is changed, we can just google 'CUDA nvcc install' or something relevant to search for information.

-- In preparation for the compiling, we may need to delete unnecessary entries in the environment `path` variable.
+- In preparation for the compiling, we may need to delete unnecessary entries in the `PATH` environment variable.
 Otherwise, the `nvcc` command will fail when it is trying to set up the environment on-the-fly.
-This is something relevant to the running of `vcvars64.bat` script which will be running on-the-fly when running `nvcc` and the fundamental reason for the potential failure is the value of the environment variable `PATH` is too long.
+It is something relevant to the running of `vcvars64.bat` script which will be running on-the-fly when running `nvcc`, and the fundamental reason for the potential failure is the value of the environment variable `PATH` is too long.
 On Windows, we can use `Start` to search for 'environment variable' to bring up the GUI window for changing the `PATH` variable.

 - On `powershell`, we need to run